 Sam and Debbie are both very involved in the daily operations of the business.
 Additionally, Apple Tree has developed a very professional group of dedicated associates.
 We are proud of our team, and the expertise that our associates provide throughout the auction process.

 Joanne Czinke, Susie Stuart, and Louise Yeakley head up our cataloging and research team.
-While very knowledgable, they are also an exceptional research staff.
+While very knowledgeable, they are also an exceptional research staff.
 They handle many aspects of both our antique and specialty auctions.

 Larry Daniels, a gun collector and former gun-store operator, is always available to assist us with cataloging firearms.

 Our doll auctions have continued to be more and more successful over the past four years.
 This is due, in no small part, to Mark Harris.
-Our staff of Greg Graham, Julie Harris, and Sandy Laszlo are kept busy sorting and cataloging the wide variety of dolls we receive for these auctions.
+Our staff of Julie Harris, and Sandy Laszlo are kept busy sorting and cataloging the wide variety of dolls we receive for these auctions.
 All while Mark travels the country, ensuring that we receive some of the finest doll collections in the country.
 Mark Harris also serves as lead auctioneer for these events.